Best Military Drone Stocks to Watch as Global Conflicts Rise

 The global aerospace and defense titan is on the cutting edge of drone and UAV technology, as well as AI-enabled targeting systems.
 For example, the company’s well-known yet hyper-secretive Skunk Works division (formally known as Lockheed Advanced Development Programs) recently demonstrated how AI can take over a UAV if unmanned missions run into unexpected problems.

-Couple the company’s AI and drone innovation with its massive defense backlog ($179 billion as of the end of the third quarter of 2025) and long history of Pentagon relationships, and it’s clear why LMT is so successful.
+Couple the company’s AI and drone innovation with its massive defense backlog (a record $194 billion at the end of 2025) and long history of Pentagon relationships, and it’s clear why LMT is so successful.

-Our proprietary Stansberry Score, which measures the long-term investment quality of a stock, backs that up.
-Of the nearly 4,600 stocks we track, LMT ranks within our top 360, with an outstanding overall “A” grade.
+Lockheed’s Stansberry Score, which measures the long-term investment quality of a stock, backs that up with a strong overall “A” grade.

-LMT scores high marks across the board, with a “B” in financials (its substantial backlog and projected $74 billion to $75 billion 2025 full-year revenue are key drivers), an “A” in capital efficiency, and a “B” in valuation.
+LMT scores high marks with an “A” in Financials (its substantial backlog and 2025 full-year revenue of just over $75 billion are key drivers), an “A” in Capital Efficiency.

-As battlefield technology evolves, and as the U.S. military continues spending on UAVs, AI, and autonomous systems, LMT is in a prime position to be a major beneficiary of that spending.
+As battlefield technology evolves, and as the U.S. military continues spending on UAVs, AI, and autonomous systems, LMT is positioned to benefit from rising global tensions.
 And that sets Lockheed up for continued, long-term success.

-Another high performer in the defense space is L3Harris Technologies (LHX).
-The Florida-based business provides a wide range of mission-critical solutions to global government and commercial customers through its newly restructured Space & Mission Systems (“SMS”), Missile Solutions (“MS”), and Communications & Spectrum Dominance (“CSD”) segments.
+Another high performer in the defense space is L3Harris Technologies.
+The Florida-based business provides a wide range of mission-critical solutions to global government and commercial customers through its Space & Mission Systems (“SMS”), Missile Solutions (“MS”), and Communications & Spectrum Dominance (“CSD”) segments.

 (L3Harris recently sold about a 60% controlling stake in its Space Propulsion and Power Systems business, previously a part of Aerojet Rocketdyne, for $845 million.)